code0monkey1/learn-typescript-fullstackopen/README.md

             > const isTruthy2 = !!myOtherVar; //false
             >

            + The following values are coerced to false
               -  0
               -  NaN
               - "" (the empty string)
               - 0n (the bigint version of zero)
               - null
               - undefined

-      1. **instanceof narrowing**
+      2. **instanceof narrowing**
+           - This only works for identifying